 Recommended 3rd Party Products

-Whether you invest in quality or have a beekeeping budget we have real world experience with the listed equipment below.
+Whether you invest in quality or have a beekeeping budget we have real world experience with the listed equipment and products below.
 We don’t recommend anything we haven’t purchased or used.
 We only give honest opinions, good or bad and are not paid, coerced, or persuaded to post these reviews, nor have we been contacted by any of the companies.
-Full disclosure – hive time might get a commision if you purchase the items linked to on this page.
+Full disclosure – hive time might get a commission if you purchase the items linked to on this page.

 These are NOT the recommended products for Backyard Bees!
 Please read the Requried Equipment List under Backyard Bees on our Product Page.

 Knowledge Is Power!

 The Beekeeper’s Handbook

 Seemingly thousands of beekeeping books tell you what is best.
 Discerning which is the best for you is simply impossible – local environments, bee genetics, and simple preferences are all different for each of us.

 These two books are our favorite products.
 As you might be able to tell from our site, we value efficiency and straight-to-the-point talk.
 These two books have it what it takes for you to get started AND comprehend the subject matter – in our opinion.